 - View a photo gallery from the 2018 reception

 - View a photo gallery from the 2017 reception

 - View a photo gallery from the 2016 reception

 Who’s in the Legislature:

-- Thirty-seven UNC alumni were elected to the N.C.
-General Assembly in November 2016; two subsequently resigned after being appointed to the governor’s cabinet, and one of those was replaced with an alumna.
-As a result, 22 percent of senators (11 of 50) and 21 percent of House members (25 of 120) are Carolina alumni.
+- Thirty-three UNC alumni were elected to the N.C.
+General Assembly in November 2020.
+As a result, 18 percent of senators (nine of 50) and 20 percent of House members (24 of 120) are Carolina alumni.
+That is the same number in the Senate and one fewer in the House from the 2018 election.
 Here’s more about those officials.

 - N.C.
 Senate